 10. Is There a Possibility You Will Want to Move in the Near Future?

 Finally, is it possible that you may want to move in the near future?
 If so, it may make sense to go ahead and give up the family home now.
-However, here too, there are countervailing considerations, and you will ultimately want to make your decisions with the advice and guidance of an experienced divorce lawyer near you.
+However, here too, there are countervailing considerations, and you will ultimately want to make your decisions with the advice and guidance of an experienced divorce lawyer.

 Discuss Your Options with Gurnee and Lake County, IL Divorce Attorney Deanna J. Bowen